Semicolonstartingtexts/conversationhubstandards/standards.md

 Imbued Objects Note

-It’s how all imbued objects which initiate or support managing person connections are placed on temporary headset 3 if would otherwise have the connection go to an unauthorized or unwanted by the owner headset
+It’s how all imbued objects which initiate or support managing person connections are placed on temporary headset 3 if would otherwise have the connection go to an unauthorized or unwanted by the owner headset, denying connections which are over the limit of 400 connections for the headset, with priority going to the newest connections